driessene/acoustic_camera/readme.md

 - num_channels - int: The number of elements on the element vector. i.e., the number of audio channels.
 - blocksize - int: The number of samples per block of data.
 - sleep: If true, add a delay to simulate the delay it takes to get a block of audio in real life.

-###### Calculated properties
+### Calculated properties
-- time_vector - np.array: The points in time that samples are generated at
+- time_vector - np.array: The points in time that samples are generated at.
-- waveforms - np.array: The sound waves generated from the provided wavevectors
+- waveforms - np.array: The sound waves generated from the provided wavevectors.
 - steering_vectors - np.array: A list of steering vectors.
 Index matches index of elements.
 - signal_matrix - np.array: The simulation result for each element.
 Result of the optimal simulation
-- signal_power - float: The power of the signal matrix
+- signal_power - float: The power of the signal matrix.
-- noise_power - float: The power of the simulated noise
+- noise_power - float: The power of the simulated noise.

-##### Methods
-- Same as Stage

-## Processes
-Processes have input ports and destinations.
-Processes manipulate data from sources or other processes.
-For example, filters, windows, and DoA estimation algorithms are processes.

-### Filters
-Filters manipulate data, either by applying a filter or a window to a block of data

-#### Filter - Stage
+## Filter - Stage
 A filter is a [digital filter](https://en.wikipedia.org/wiki/Digital_filter).
 These filters can either be FIR or IIR filters

-##### Properties
+### Properties
 - b_coefficients - np.array: b coefficients of the filter.
 - a_coefficients - np.array: a coefficients of the filter.
 - samplerate - int: The sample rate of the incoming data